samuelwilson1123/ChessAI/README.md

-# Chess AI
+# Sam Chess

 The goal of this project is to create an AI that plays you in chess using methods such as Alpha-beta pruning and bitboards.
+Currently the program works as a two player chess game with pseudo legal moves.

 NOTE: This project is still in early development, see Roadmap for current stage of progress